 Applying an external clock source to TOSC1 can be done if EXTCLK in the ASSR Register is written to logic one.
-See "The Output Compare Register B contains an 8-bit value that is continuously compared with the counter value (TCNT2).
-A match can be used to generate an Output Compare interrupt, or to generate a waveform output on the OC2B pin." on page 163 for further description on selecting external clock as input instead of a 32.768kHz watch crystal.
+See "OCR2B - Output Compare Register B" on page 163 for further description on selecting external clock as input instead of a 32.768kHz watch crystal.